Christchurch Northern Motorway: History

 Beginning in 2015, the Western Belfast Bypass motorway was constructed as part of the Christchurch Western Corridor (forming SH 1) in order to remove traffic from the suburb of Belfast, New Zealand.
 A direct link between the Western Belfast bypass and Christchurch Northern Motorway was constructed at Chaneys, allowing north–south traffic not bound for the city to bypass the busy Main North Road.
-This project was completed in late 2017.
+This project was completed in November 2017.

 As part of the New Zealand Roads of National Significance Programme, the Christchurch Northern Motorway was extended from Chaneys interchange to an interchange at QEII Drive, with a local road continuing on to Cranford Street at Innes Road.
 This bypassed Main North Road through Belfast, Northwood, Redwood and Northcote to terminate at QEII Drive with a full diamond interchange.
 An off-road cycleway was also completed between QEII Drive and Belfast Road.
 A contract was awarded in August 2016 for the $240 million motorway extension project.
-Construction commenced in October 2016 with the new section of motorway opening in December 2020.
+Construction commenced in October 2016, with the new section of motorway opening in December 2020.
 This extended the length of the motorway to approximately 16.5 km.
 Cranford Street was upgraded to four lanes from the new motorway terminus to the Innes Road intersection as a Christchurch City Council delivered project.
-QEII drive was widened to four lanes between Main North Road and Marshland Road as part of this project.
+QEII Drive was widened to four lanes between Main North Road and Marshland Road as part of this project.

 Projected congestion issues saw late changes to the motorway project, including the implementation of a T2 Transit lane southbound on the inner motorway lane, and changes to local roads in St Albans to discourage rat running, and encourage public transport uptake.

 Future

-Proposed projects associated with the Christchurch Northern Motorway, from north to south: